 TLS uses cipher suites with symmetric encryption and block ciphers in the main.
 Symmetric encryption means that the same key is used to encrypt and decrypt information.
 To be more protected, though, an asymmetric encryption mechanism is initially used during the negotiation process between browser and server to arrive at the shared key.
 After the shared key is negotiated, encryption proceeds in a symmetric fashion which is faster.

 Block ciphers are called this way because they encrypt data in blocks of a fixed length (8 bytes, to be exact).
-When encrypting information shorter than the entire block length, the remaining length is padded with a random block of data.
+When encrypting information shorter than the entire block length, the remaining length is padded with a random data block.
 Common types of block ciphers include DES, AES, and 3DES.

 After that, every subsequent block uses the previous block’s ciphertext as its IV.
 Then, it combines it with the message’s plaintext via what’s called XOR (a logical operation of chaining the blocks together, hence the name cipher block chaining).
 All of that is then encrypted with the negotiated key.